 Do You Have to Send Form 300A to OSHA?

-The answer to this used to be no, but now the answer is most likely yes.
+The answer to this used to be no, but now it may be yes for your establishment.
 That’s because of the new OSHA online submission requirement.
-Read our article that the link you just passed leads to or go to OSHA’s online reporting website.
+Click the link you just passed to learn more, or go to OSHA’s online reporting website.